Ericsson/codechecker/docs/analyzer/user_guide.md

                         compatibility).
                         - context-free-v2: context free hash is used for ClangSA and Clang Tidy.
+                        - diagnostic-message: context free hash with bug step messages is used for ClangSA and Clang Tidy.
                         See the 'issue hashes' section of the help message of this command below for more information.
                         USE WISELY AND AT YOUR OWN RISK!